-If you are self-employed, you must report your qualified educational expenses on the appropriate form used to report your business income and expenses (Schedule C, Schedule C-EZ, or Schedule F).
+If you are self-employed, you must report your qualified educational expenses on the appropriate form used to report your business income and expenses (Schedule C, C-EZ, or F).
+If your educational expenses include expenses for a car or truck, travel, or meals, report them the same way you report other business expenses for those items.
+See the instructions for the form you file for information on how to complete it.